California Hourly Paycheck Calculator

 $0.00

-• Pretax deductions: May lower federal/state taxable wages and, when eligible, FICA.
+• Pretax deductions: Reduce federal and state taxable wages and, when eligible, FICA-taxable wages.

 How Your California Paycheck Works